alvacjorr/bespoke-ijp/docs/source/building.rst

 Assembling the rails
 *******************

-OpenBuilds have an instruction set for this.
+OpenBuilds have instructions on their `website <https://openbuilds.com/builds/c-beam%E2%84%A2-linear-actuator.1955/>`_ to help you assemble the rails.
 Pictures also on their way!

 Downloading the software